sladam15/Design-Patterns-in-Java/README.md

 Summary for Design Pattern:

-1. Composite Pattern which has different moves a code-a-mon can perform while in battle.
-Multiple objects included in one object may feature attack, heal,evolve, or switch to another code-a-mon.

-2. Factory Pattern to build new code-a-mon or trainers.

-3. Observer Pattern will overlook a Battle and observe the objects used in the event.

-(these may be subject to change if they are too difficult and would like to try another design pattern)
+1. Observer Design Pattern which will create observer classes and notify them when a new Codeamon object is created.
+I wanted this to be on the Attack.java class but thought it could get messy with all the notifications.

+2. Decorator Design Pattern will help with Codeamon evolutions.
+Since an evolution resembles a normal Codeamon, I thought this may be a good route for having "special" Codeamon with advanced features.

+3. Singleton Design Pattern will help ensure only one Trainer class gets created at a time.
+Almost acts like the Observer class, displaying an ouput whenever a Trainer object has been created.

 B) PDF document submitted in Canvas with questions and answers pertaining to my Design Patterns.